Philosophical Counselling can take you to the next level...

 Freedom to create and direct one's life...

-Having agency is core to self-reflective living.
-We create and engage our humanity by enacting our freedom.
-Wholistic freedom is coherent with one’s values.
-Philosophers who research freedom throughout the ages often claim that “the freer we are, the more human we are.”
+Agency is a result of self-reflective practices.
+We create and engage our humanity by enacting our freedom, and wholistic freedom is coherent with one’s values.
+Philosophers who have researched freedom throughout the ages often claim that "the freer we are, the more human we are."
+(Isaiah Berlin)

-Philosophical seekers learn and affirm that the individual does not have to be how our social forces instantiate, or shape, us.
-It is a rarity to be a free agent.
-We can be more and more free – by way of coherent self-reflection – and so we can be more and more human.
-In this way, freedom stands in relation to authentic happiness or eudaimonia.
+We can be more and more free - by way of coherent self-reflection.
+This is a key way in which freedom stands in relation to authentic happiness or eudaimonia.
 More self-actualized individuals enact more agency.
-Often, when we feel we lack agency, clinical symptoms like depression and anxiety can be signals to encourage more alignment with self.
+Often, when we feel that we lack agency, clinical symptoms like depression and anxiety can be signals to encourage more alignment with self.

 Empathy